-No one wants to find that their home (or office) has become a haven for bed bugs, or any other pest for that matter.
+No one wants to find that their home has become a haven for bed bugs, or any other pest for that matter.
 If you think you have an infestation of any kind, it’s important to act fast!

-Before you start searching desperately for an exterminator to get rid of bed bugs, let's make sure that bed bugs are really the problem.
+Before you start searching desperately for an exterminator to get rid of bed bugs, let's make sure that bed bugs are truly the culprit.
 They may not be.
 Bed bugs are often confused with scabies, a no-less-pesky pest.

 How Do I Know If I Have Scabies?

 At first, scabies bites can look very much like bed bug bites.

 For the record, scabies is a skin infestation that’s caused by a mite known to science as Sarcoptes scabiei.
 They are tiny, virtually invisible, eight-legged mites that share the same lineage as spiders and ticks.

 While bed bugs and scabies both feed on your blood, bed bugs do it from outside, while scabies actually get ̶ literally ̶ under your skin.
 Bed bugs suck your blood as they sit atop your skin, while scabies burrow under your dermis to feed and lay eggs below the skin's surface.
 (Pretty gross, we agree.)
 And while bed bugs are small, they are visible to the naked eye.
 Scabies on the other hand are microscopic in size, which means you can’t see them.

 How to Identify Scabies vs. Bed Bug Bites

 Even though bed bug bites resemble scabies bites, they are a bit different.

 Here are 5 tips to help you differentiate scabies from bed bugs: